Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

     > Script that changes the owner of the file `hello` to `betty` only if it is owned by the user `guillaume`
     >
     > File is the working directory

 * 103-Star_Wars

+    > This is a script that plays the StarWars IV episode int he terminal